 Dietary fiber refers to the edible parts of plants or carbohydrates that cannot be digested.
 Fiber is in all plant foods, including fruits, vegetables, grains, nuts, seeds, and legumes.
 You can also find a form of fiber called chitin in the shells of crustaceans such as crab, lobster, and shrimp.

-Often called "Nature's Remedy," prunes contain sorbitol, which has a natural, laxative effect in the body.
-Dried plums (yes, prunes!) are also high in disease-fighting antioxidants and have both insoluble and soluble fiber.
+Prunes contain sorbitol, which has a natural, laxative effect in the body.
+Prunes (which are just dried plums) are also high in disease-fighting antioxidants and have both insoluble and soluble fiber.
 One cup of pitted, uncooked prunes contains 12 grams of fiber.
-Three dried plums have 3.9 grams of fiber.
+Three dried plums have 2 grams of fiber.